FAMILIAR-project/HackOurLanguages-SIF/README.md

  * Personal work (30 september)

- * Advanced model transformation and the expression problem (03 october, MA)
+ * Advanced model transformation and the expression problem (MA, 03 october)

     - we give a set of papers on the expression problem that we will use in the final exam  (see below for more details)